CrateTools/Crate/README.md

 #

-# 🔥 CRATE V1.5 FOR NUKE17 COMING SOON!
+# 🔥 CRATE V1.5 FOR NUKE 17 COMING SOON
-# +New Really Cool Features!

 Crate is the first 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you.